Quality Schools Quality Communities

 Schools in our region share a mutual commitment to providing students with the resources and skills they need to be successful in the future.
 With strong school systems, students and their families, businesses, and the greater community are more likely to experience an enhanced quality of life.

-- The millage is needed to preserve and expand high-quality programs and services.
+- The millage will help preserve and expand high-quality programs and services.

-- The millage is needed to preserve and expand efforts to ensure student safety.
+- The millage will help preserve and expand efforts to ensure student safety.

-- The millage is needed to create greater connections to college and the world of work for students.
+- The millage will help create greater connections to college and the world of work for students.

 What every taxpayer should know